kmooney225/rpg-portfolio-site/README.md

 - Clone the repository or download a zip file
 - go into the directory and run `npm start`

+## Controls

+- Use the `WASD` keys to move around
+- Press the `Space` bar near a item to see a menu with details of my work and life

 ## Project's Scope

 - to reinvent the wheel of a portfolio website by creating an jrpg-like feel to it